DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-As you might expect, writing to any property of a `readonly` tuple isn’t allowed in TypeScript.
+As you might expect, writing to any property of a `readonly` tuple isn't allowed in TypeScript.

 ```ts
 function doSomething(pair: readonly [string, number]) {